+Do you feel like your relationship needs a spark or has gotten a bit stale?
 It happens to people all the time.
-In fact, 6 out of 10 couples will tell you they’ve fallen into a rut at some point in their relationship.
-Between kids, work and daily obligations you sometimes feel like you’re living Groundhog Day every day.
+In fact, 6 out of 10 couples will tell you they’ve fallen into a rut in their relationship.
+Between kids, work, and daily obligations, you sometimes feel you’re living Groundhog Day every day.

 Put a Fresh Spark Back in Your Relationship

 Maybe you think your partner is an incredible mother, selfless friend, and gorgeous beauty, but does she know that?
 Does he know you appreciate when he takes over the kids when he walks in the door from work, takes out the garbage every single time, and lets you hold the remote control?

 Take the time to thank each other, from the smallest of tasks, like loading the dishwasher, to the bigger things, like how proud you are that he always strives to do the right thing.